-The RSLondonSouthEast 2019 Workshop is a community conference intended to bring together individuals based at institutions in London and the South East of England who are either building/working with research software or who are new to the field and keen to develop their knowledge and skills.
+The RSLondonSouthEast 2020 Workshop is a community conference intended to bring together individuals based at institutions in London and the South East of England who are either building/working with research software or who are new to the field and keen to develop their knowledge and skills.
+It is also open to individuals from the wider national and international RSE community.
 The workshop will facilitate networking, collaboration and skills development within the regional research software community.
 We value the participation of each member of our community and want all attendees to have an enjoyable and fulfilling experience.
 Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the workshop.

 To make clear what is expected, all delegates/attendees, speakers, exhibitors, organisers and volunteers at any RSE event are required to conform to the workshop Code of Conduct.
 Organisers will enforce this code throughout the event.

 It’s not simply iniquitous that the minorities of our community – for example, women, people of non-European descent, people with disabilities – find it harder to participate in it: their participation is vital to its health and needed now more than ever.

 If you belong to one of these or any other under-represented groups, we’re especially keen to have you at the RSLondonSouthEast 2020 Workshop.
 We want to help redress the imbalance, make a clear statement about your value to the community and affirm your position as a first-class citizen of it.

 We’re actively seeking to increase the diversity of our attendees, speakers, and sponsors through our calls for proposals, other open submission processes, and through dialogue with the RSE community.
 This is an ongoing process.